 The eight-day celebration kicks off with a special edition of Opera Queensland’s popular participatory event Sing Sing Sing at Winton’s iconic North Gregory Hotel on 19 May, a performance of Are You Lonesome Tonight on the main street of Winton, outside the Waltzing Matilda Centre on 20 May followed by two spectacular outdoor concerts, Dark Sky Serenade at the Australian Age of Dinosaurs parklands in Winton on 21 May and Singing in the Night at Qantas Founders Museum in Longreach on 22 May.

-At Dark Sky Serenade audiences have the chance to watch the sun set and the Milky Way emerge while listening to the songs of Mozart, Bizet, Rossini and Rogers and Hammerstein.
+At Dark Sky Serenade audiences have the chance to watch the sun set and the Milky Way emerge while listening to the songs of Mozart, Bizet, Rossini and Rodgers and Hammerstein.

 For Singing in the Night in Longreach, be immersed in beautiful music making as the sun sets behind the Qantas Founders Museum.
 Music by composers from across the history of opera, including Handel, Verdi, and Puccini and some much-loved musical numbers from shows such as South Pacific, Fiddler on the Roof and My Fair Lady,

-The performances will be led by acclaimed Australian conductor Vanessa Scammel who has curated the program with Camerata’s Artistic Director Brendan Joyce.
+The performances will be led by acclaimed Australian conductor Vanessa Scammell who has curated the program with Camerata’s Artistic Director Brendan Joyce.

 Another key offering of the festival is Opera Queensland’s genre-defying new production, Are You Lonesome Tonight which plays Winton, Longreach, Barcaldine, Blackhall and Windorah.